 The World’s Largest Mushrooms in Vilna

 After leaving Smoky Lake, head to the tiny village of Vilna for a glimpse of the World’s Largest Mushrooms.
-Standing 15 feet tall, these metal mushrooms honour Alberta’s early Ukrainian settlers who would forage for the tricholoma mushrooms to use in their cooking.
+Standing 15 feet tall, these metal mushrooms honour Alberta’s early Ukrainian settlers who would forage for the Tricholoma mushrooms to use in their cooking.
 They’re right next to a park, just off Main Street.
-If you’re traveling with kids, it’s a great place to stop for a quick break before heading to your main attraction.
+If you’re travelling with kids, it’s a great place to stop for a quick break before heading to your main attraction.

 Giant Perogy in Glendon

 The perogy in Glendon has been on my list of giant roadside attractions I’ve wanted to see for years.
 As an Albertan, perogies have been a huge part of my food culture for my entire life.
 They’re a beloved food that originates from many countries across the world.
-But as most things in Alberta, ours are inspired by Ukraine.
+But like most things in Alberta, ours are inspired by Ukraine.
 The perogy in Glendon showcases a 27 feet tall, 6000 lb giant perogy sitting on a fork, ready to be eaten!
 Christina brought her kids with us this time, but they didn’t share in my extreme excitement of witnessing the greatest roadside attraction of all time.

-Alberta is bursting with many more incredible humongous roadside tributes that form part of a quintessential North American road trip experience.
+Alberta is bursting with many more incredible humongous roadside tributes that form part of a quintessentially North American road trip experience.
 You’ll find several other fun points of interest along the same lines, like the world’s largest mallard duck, the world’s largest beaver, and a town full of dinosaurs — including the World’s Largest Dinosaur in Drumheller.
 If you’re looking for unusual things to do in Alberta, make sure you include some of the region’s giant food roadside attractions to add a layer of comedy to your journey!

 More information on Things to do in Alberta Canada